vmware/terraform-provider-vmc/README.md

-# Terraform provider for VMware Cloud
+# Terraform provider for VMware Cloud on AWS

 This is the repository for the Terraform provider for VMware Cloud, which one can use with Terraform to work with [VMware Cloud on AWS](https://vmc.vmware.com/).